Mentoring

 Outreach

-I also make sure that the research I’m doing is accessible to non-scientists (or scientists to be!).
 I’ve given talks to a lunch time general audience at Point Reyes National Seashore, have regularly volunteered at outreach events for Bodega Marine Lab, and am an active member of our graduate group’s Diversity Committee.